MUSA-620-Spring-2018/MUSA-620-Week-5/README.md

 The final deliverable should include all of these items:
 - the map itself
 - all code used in the construction of the map
-- a written explanation of: the steps you took to create it, reasons for your design choices, and anything else you would like to add about what the map shows / what patterns you see.
+- a written explanation of: the steps you took to create it, reasons for your design choices, and any explanation of what the map shows / what patterns you see.

 ### Grading